|Members Retirees Employers|

 There are two different methods of paying employer charges.

-One method is to pay SERS directly, where the employer will follow the same monthly reporting process as outlined for employee contributions.
+One method is to pay SERS directly, where the employer will follow the same per pay reporting process as outlined for employee contributions.

 The second method is through the Ohio Department of Education (ODE) School Foundation Program.
 As the employer, districts that participate in the Foundation Program have their employer contributions paid from Foundation deductions.
 All community schools must pay employer contributions through the Foundation Program.